Uvacoder/aaa-js30-projects-Aimanski12-2/readme.md

 ## Pairing Game

 Pairing Game is one the most common programming exercises and so I decided to create one.
+In this app, I have integrated some audio effects to make this app a little interesting.
 I had so much fun building this application and I learned a lot from it.

 [View it live from your browser](https://aimanski-js05-pairgame.firebaseapp.com/) Deployed with Firebase through ReactJS<br>
 [Watch Short Video Clip](https://www.youtube.com/watch?v=xg9Lok5UCZA) <br>